Differentiation of Linear Optical Circuits: Introduction

-We start by introducing a class of linear optical operators that includes both unitary circuits and harmonic operators such as $\hat{n}$.
-These operators have an intuitive yet formal diagrammatic notation \cite{de_felice_quantum_2023}.
-Using dilation theory \cite{halmos1950}, we show that one may recover a unitary circuit from any linear optical operator.
-We then introduce the main physical quantities we wish to differentiate: expectation values of normal observables, defined as normal matrices with possibly complex eigenvalues.
-We give an explicit proof that these can be estimated by sampling from a linear optical circuit.
-We apply our techniques to the problem of computing the derivative of expectation values with respect to a single phase parameter.
+This paper develops a framework for differentiating linear optical circuits and their observables.
+We start in Section~\ref{sec:linear-optics} by introducing QPath, a graphical language for linear optics that captures both circuits and multi-particle operators such as the ladder and number operators \cite{de_felice_quantum_2023}.
+This language reflects how the properties of linear optical circuits are captured in their representation as ``non-interacting'' operators, consisting of matrices of size linear in the number of modes $m$.
+The dilation theory of finite-dimensional matrices lifts to the multi-particle setting and we show that one may recover a unitary operator from any multi-particle diagram.
+In Section~\ref{sec:observables}, we define the physical quantities that we wish to differentiate: expectation values of discrete observables on the Fock space.
+We give an explicit proof that these can be estimated by sampling from a linear optical circuit to within an additive error $\pm \epsilon s_{n, \lambda}$ where $s_{n, \lambda}$ is the largest singular value of the observable on the truncated space with at most $n$ photons.
+We then consider the consequences of this result for several natural estimation problems arising in linear optics, and we compare the scaling with known, exact and approximate, classical algorithms.
+In Section~\ref{sec:circuit-gradient}, we consider the problem of evaluating the gradient of the expectation values of non-interacting observables with respect to circuit parameters.
 We show that these can be estimated by sampling from a second circuit of twice the size, using one additional photon.
-Finally, we consider the complexity of estimating the full gradient of a universal interferometer, we show that this can be done with polynomially many queries to a boson sampling device.
+We are however only able to bound the approximation error by $s_W^n$ where $s_W = \frac{1+\sqrt{5}}{2}$, the golden ratio, is the singular value of the underlying matrix of the number operator and we discuss how our result could be improved.
+In Section~\ref{sec:observable-gradient} we show that the framework of the full-counting-statistics carries over to the variational setting and we are able to estimate the gradients of moments and higher-order observables from the gradient of the characteristic function.
+We end with an example in Section~\ref{sec:example}, applying our methods to the full-counting-statistics of a tunable beam splitter.